Spanish submarine Delfín (S61)

-In 2004 it was donated by the Navy to the town of Torrevieja (province of Alicante, Valencian Community) and converted into a museum ship, thus becoming the first "floating museum" of these characteristics in Spain.
+In 2004 Delfín was donated by the navy to the town of Torrevieja (province of Alicante, Valencian Community) and converted into a museum ship, thus becoming the first "floating museum" of these characteristics in Spain.
 It is part of the Museo del Mar y de la Sal (Museum of the Sea and Salt).
 In the first ten years as a museum it received more than a million visitors.

 Construction and features

-It was built in the shipyards of Cartagena (Murcia).
-It's keel laying was carried out on August 13, 1968 and it was launched on March 25, 1972.
+The submarine was built in the shipyards of Cartagena (Murcia).
+Its keel laying was carried out on August 13, 1968 and it was launched on March 25, 1972.